Khalife/ker-nel-experiments/README.md

 # Comments

+We present here some comments for our experiments to make them reproducible.

 a - Type mapping function

 We considered a constant mapping function.

-The type mapping function we used is equal to 1 for type 'City' on the following entity types : 'AdministrativeRegion', 'Country', 'RadioStation', 'Road', 'OfficeHolder', 'MusicalArtist', 'School', 'BaseballPlayer', 'MilitaryPerson', 'Settlement', 'Company', 'University', 'Building', 'SoccerPlayer', 'IceHockeyPlayer', 'AmericanFootballPlayer', 'Wrestler', 'Politician', 'Congressman', 'Band', and 0 otherwise.
+The type mapping function we used is equal to 1 for types
-We also used graph mining with the same mapping function for entity types : "Settlement", "Company", "University", "OfficeHolder", because these types were most concerned by mis-identification, and enough training data were available for these types in TAC10-TRAIN and TAC14-TRAIN
+- "City", "Settlement", "Company", "University", "OfficeHolder"

+These types were most concerned by mis-identification, and enough training data were available for these types in TAC10-TRAIN and TAC14-TRAIN

+On the following entity types :
+- "AdministrativeRegion", "Country", "RadioStation", "Road", "OfficeHolder", "MusicalArtist", "School", "BaseballPlayer", "MilitaryPerson", "Settlement", "Company", "University", "Building", "SoccerPlayer", "IceHockeyPlayer", "AmericanFootballPlayer", "Wrestler", "Politician", "Congressman", "Band"
+- otherwise.

 b - TAC-KBP inconsistencies

+c - Experiments